weemo/iOS-SDK/README.md

 ## Important note

-This is still a early version of the SDK, more functionnality to be added soon.
+This is still an early version of the SDK, more functionnality to be added soon.

+# Release notes

+## 0.1-20130730
+First release

+#### SDK:
+- Connection and authentication
+- Autoreconnection in case of temporary connection failure
+- Incoming and Outgoing call
+- Call control
+- Audio and Video control

+#### Helper:
+- User-specified username
+- Call to a user-specified contact
+- Pick-up/Hang-up incoming call
+- Video displayed and captured
+- Stop outgoing video